Monthly Archives: July 2009

 The Mystery of the Cookie Dough Recall

-OK, pistachios is one thing, but cookie dough?
-The comfort food of modern America is now contaminated with E. Coli?
-According to food safety investigators, a national outbreak of E. Coli 0157 has been liked to Nestle’s refrigerated cookie … Continue reading
+According to food safety investigators, a national outbreak of E. Coli 0157 has been liked to Nestle’s refrigerated cookie dough and sickened at least 65 people in 29 states.

 Filed under In The News, Safety